mydnic/laravel-feedback-component/README.md

 You can update the configuration of the component as you wish by editing `config/kustomer.php`.

 I encourrage you to carefully read this config file.

+### Translations

+All the texts that you can see in the components are translatable.
+After publishing the assets, you will find the texts in *resources/lang/vendor/en/kustomer.php*

+The feedbacks labels are stored in this file as well, and the `feedbacks` array must match the one from you config file.

 ### Display the component